-For additional information on the Company's license and supply agreements, please read Note 3, Revenues, to these consolidated financial statements.
+For additional information on the Zai License Agreement and Zai Supply Agreement, please read Note 3, Revenues, to these consolidated financial statements.

-Cash and Cash Equivalents
+Cash Equivalents

 The Company considers all highly liquid investments with original maturities of 90 days or less at the date of purchase to be cash equivalents.